avniproject/avni-website/src/pages/blog/2020-05-25-avni-cloud-annoucement.md

 title: Announcing Avni Cloud
 date: 2020-05-25T11:39:26.313Z
 description: >-
-  Avni is not available as a cloud service.
+  Avni is now available as a cloud service.
 You can signup, get started and implement your own field applications.
 featuredpost: false
 featuredimage: /img/avni-logo.png
 tags: